 Greenpeace works to ensure transparency and public accountability in its campaigning, fundraising and financial management practices.

 Greenpeace is a member of Accountable Now, a platform of international civil society organisations.
 Together, we strive to be transparent, responsive to stakeholders and focussed on delivering impact.
 We have signed ten globally-agreed-upon accountability commitments and seek to respect human rights, work ethically and professionally and maintain our independence.

 Annually, Greenpeace reports publicly on its economic, environmental and social performance, according to the Accountable Now reporting framework to an independent review panel.
 Learn more about our work and responsibility towards our stakeholders in our accountability reports.

 Greenpeace European Unit is funded by the European offices of Greenpeace.
 Globally, Greenpeace relies mostly on the voluntary donations of around three million individual supporters and on grant support from independent foundations.
 Auditors’ statement for Greenpeace European Unit 2020:

-“We have audited the annual accounts of the association which comprise the balance sheet as at 31 December 2018, the profit and loss account for the year then ended and the notes to the annual accounts, characterized by a balance sheet total of EUR 773,469.77 and a profit and loss account showing an operating profit of 39,000 EUR as a result for the year.
-In our opinion, the annual accounts give a true and fair view of the association’s net equity and financial position as at December 31, 2018, as well as of its results for the year then ended, in accordance with the financial reporting framework applicable in Belgium.”
+“We have audited the annual accounts of the association which comprise the balance sheet as at 31 December 2020, the profit and loss account for the year then ended and the notes to the annual accounts, characterized by a balance sheet total of EUR 843,707.44 and a profit account showing neither profit nor loss for the year.
+In our opinion, the annual accounts give a true and fair view of the association’s net equity and financial position as at December 31, 2020, as well as of its results for the year then ended, in accordance with the financial reporting framework applicable in Belgium.”